apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Reference to the instanceName list of the component.
+<p>Reference to the pod name list of the component.
-and the value will be presented in the following format: instanceName1,instanceName2,&hellip;</p>
+and the value will be presented in the following format: name1,name2,&hellip;</p>
 </td>
 </tr>
 <tr>